Pre-configured and Cached Responses Guide

 - System prompt is updated often

-The Difference: Canned vs Cached
+The Difference: Pre-configured vs Cached

 Response Flow